michaelpass/PROJECT-MARS/README.md

 always the most ideal place to do your laundry at 2:00am on a Friday night.
 In a large, crowded metropolis, this can at times feel like a nightmare scenario.
 Now imagine getting clean laundry in a hospital environment during an ongoing geopolitical conflict.
-At Project MARS (Project #M.RS.), we firmly believe that all people should have access to clean and secure laundry, no matter where they may be on the globe.
+At Project MARS (i.e. Project #M.RS.) [pronounced in English like our 4th planet from the sun] , we firmly believe that all people should have access to clean and secure laundry, no matter where they may be on the globe.

 ## What it does
+We plan to release $10-100 open source kits that allows those with sufficient technical abilities to retrofit existing coin-operated laundry machines and convert them into "smart" laundry machines that can accept payment through digital wallet services (ideally Bitcoin/Ethereum and something like Coinbase, which just had its IPO 🥳)

 ## How I/we built it
+- Elbow grease
+- Love
+- More elbow grease

+### Toolchain
+- Vim/Neovim
+- Spacemacs
+- Tmux
+- ZSH

 ## Challenges we ran into
 1. Team assembly